romansgpm/KEN3170_Assignments/Assignment2/README.md

 Excercise 2: Mihai

-Excercise 3: Mihai

-Excercise 4: Paul
+Excercise 3: Paul

+Generative AI usage:
+No generative AI has been used for this assignment